Disputes about the financial advisers register

 - the financial advisers register

-- what an Australian financial services (AFS) licensee’s obligations are when maintaining the details of financial advisers on the register
+- what an AFS licensee’s obligations are when maintaining the details of financial advisers on the register

 - what you should do if you are concerned about the information on the register.